panurge-ws/ng-imago/README.md

 ```
 ### **Angular templates**

 You can naturally use the AngularJS templates style to set the attibute's value.
 They are bindable values, until the image is loaded.
-(See settings _unbindwhenloaded_ below to further details).
+(See settings unbind_when_loaded below for further details).
 ```html
 <img ng-imago
      medium="{{url_medium}}"